C-Deck/PatientFeedbackApplication/README.md

 This is a simple webapp using React and Typescript to get feedback on a patient's appointment.
 It uses Axios to make requests to the backend.

 Run command: yarn start

+### Going forward

+Package the frontend up with the backend in Spring boot.
+This would make it only have to run the "mvn spring-boot:run" command to run both apps.

+Add the other Model classes into the database as tables.